If you missed my post on Thrift Store Tray #1, you can check it out here.

-I was so lucky to find this tray in good shape at Goodwill.
-It was a blank canvas just waiting for a new look.
+I was so lucky to find two trays in good shape at Goodwill that day.
+They were both blank canvases just waiting for a new look.

 This tray was $3.99!
 Such a good deal.